Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

 Adding the SLRG to his 122-mile Towner Line from Towner to North Avondale Junction near Pueblo increases Soloviev’s Colorado rail quiver to 276 miles of track.

-Starting in 2018, Soloviev’s Colorado Pacific Railroad, a subsidiary of his massive KCVN holding company, also tried to acquire from Union Pacific 208 miles of the dormant Tennessee Pass Line from Pueblo to Dotsero in western Eagle County so he could ship grain from his farms in eastern Colorado and western Kansas to West Coast ports.
+Starting in 2019, Soloviev’s Colorado Pacific Railroad, a subsidiary of his massive KCVN holding company, also tried to acquire from Union Pacific a section of the dormant Tennessee Pass Line from Pueblo to Dotsero in western Eagle County so he could ship grain from his farms in eastern Colorado and western Kansas to West Coast ports.
 That line runs right through Leadville, Minturn, Avon, Eagle and Gypsum but has been dormant since 1997.

 Colorado Pacific Railroad (CPRR) declined to comment on Soloviev’s pending acquisition of the San Luis Rio Grande (SLRG) railroad and whether it would make his pursuit of the UP’s Tennessee Pass Line more or less urgent but did confirm the SLRG has no western connection.